 - The PO funding provider sends you the balance of the invoice after subtracting the funding and fees from the customer’s payment.

 South African PO funding companies have different ways of charging businesses.
 Make sure you understand how the fees are calculated before agreeing to any PO funding.
 Other factors to take into consideration are: you must receive your purchase order from an established business-to-business (B2B) or business-to-government (B2G) business; and, the order must be above a certain amount, as stipulated by the PO funding provider, and have a decent profit margin to ensure you’re able to accommodate the funders fees.

 3) Who uses purchase order funding?

-If your customer places a large order and you cannot provide the full amount for the order to your supplier, PO funding can help you fulfill that order.
+If your customer places a large order and you cannot provide the full amount for the order to your supplier, PO funding can help you fulfil that order.
 Businesses that may use this type of funding include:

 - Outsource manufacturers

 - Businesses that cannot afford to fulfil a big order due to limited cash flow